Updated December 2023

 One of the smallest beach areas closest to San Francisco, Muir Beach is a favorite for hiking.
 We often take the Coastal Trail south and then make our way back to spend some time at the beach.
 Afterward, I adore grabbing a meal at the Pelican Inn, a British-style pub restaurant that serves the best fish & chips.

 Pacifica is great for surfing or a day at the beach, especially if you’re combining it with a morning in San Francisco.
 It’s easy to get to and not a terrible drive.
-Also, you don’t want to miss a stop at the Taco Bell Cantina in Pacifica, commonly known as one of the best TB’s in the US (if this is your thing!).
+Also, you don’t want to miss a stop at the Taco Bell on the beach in Pacifica, commonly known as one of the best TB’s in the US (if this is your thing!).

 Pop into the harbor, stop at Spud Point for Dungeness crab rolls, and find a nearby beach to hang out at.
 Bodega Bay is a great and often overlooked day trip from Sacramento.
 It’s a wonderful area to get some fresh ocean air and a bit more laid back.
-This travel guide has recommendations for the area.
+This travel guide has recommendations for the area and my curated restaurant guide covers the best places to eat in Bodega Bay.

 Want to make it an overnight trip?
 I’d recommend booking a night at Bodega Bay Lodge.

 My hometown, Auburn is one of the quaintest towns in Gold Country.
 It has a historic downtown, several breweries, restaurants, and more.
 My family lives there, so we still make several trips up from Sacramento to see them and explore.
 A few favorite businesses we love to stop by are Pour Choice for coffee, Martin Mattox and The Haus Collective for shopping, and the newly opened Josephine’s for food.
 There is a weekend farmer’s market on Saturdays and a wonderful wine + beer trail too.
-Check out this travel guide to Auburn for all of my recommendations.
+For all of my Auburn recommendations, check out this travel guide and my guide to the best restaurants and things to do.

 Want to make it an overnight trip?
 I’d recommend booking a night at the Park Victorian.